-Error 0x8000ffff appears on Windows 10 when you perform the Windows Update, install new programs or restore the system whose process contains file confliction.
+The error 0x8000ffff appears on Windows 10 when you perform the Windows Update, install new programs or restore the system whose process contains file confliction.
 For example, if you get the error message that reads “An unspecified error occurred during System Restore.
-(0x8000ffff)”, that means you have the system restore error 0x8000ffff on your Windows 10.
+(0x8000ffff)”, that means you have the system restore error 0x8000ffff in Windows 10.

 Usually, 0x8000ffff appears because of the following: